c-mahn/InstantCITY/README.md

 # InstantCity
-This repository is the Programming Workspace for the lecture "Big Data Analysis" in the Masters Study Geodesy and Geoinformatics at Hafencity University Hamburg.
+This repository is the Programming Workspace for the lecture "Big Data Analytics" in the Masters Study Geodesy and Geoinformatics at Hafencity University Hamburg.

+## Introduction

+Many datasets are collected using a variety of methods.
+More and more buildings are being built.
+In 2022 [GANmapper](https://github.com/ualsg/GANmapper) was developed to transform one spatial datasets to another.
+The prediction is very similar to ground trut (Wu A.N. & Biljecki F., 2022).

+### Technical Use

+The goal of this project is to use the GANmapper to transform a dataset of a city to a dataset of another city.
+Here it will be used to transform the city of Allermöhe to the new city district Oberbillwerder.
+[InstantCity](https://github.com/ualsg/InstantCITY) transfers a building scheme from one city to another which has a mean accuracy of 92.4% (Wu A.N. & Biljecki F., 2023).

+InstantCity and GANmapper are based on the model called [pix2pixHD](https://github.com/NVIDIA/pix2pixHD).
+This is able to segmentate objects out of images.
+So the model builds new realistic images  out of the given images.

 ## Using InstantCity